cybermonkjbot/Cribnosh-app/components/ui/README_InteractiveScrollBreakpoints.md

 ### **Visual Feedback**
 - **Progressive Resistance**: Content moves slower as you approach the breakpoint
-- **Pull Indicator**: Visual cue showing "Pull down to view your food stats"
+- **Pull Indicator**: Visual cue showing "Pull up to view your food stats"
 - **Scale Animation**: Stats section scales from 0.8 to 1.0 during pull
 - **Glass Morphism**: Semi-transparent background with blur effect